 As part of the overall Marketo Measure and Marketo Engage Integration, this effort to pull in Marketo Activities plays a huge role.
 Through Marketo Activities, the system tracks events such as Click Email, Change Score or Change Status in Progression - these activity types can be pared down and defined to select a subset that are eligible for touchpoints.
 Once touchpoints are created on these activities, they get tracked in the engagement journey and measured alongside your other marketing channels such as Paid Search or Partner Marketing.

 The first thing required is to select the list of Activity Types that you plan to build rules on.
-There is no hard number of activity types required, but we also recommend that you don’t overload your touchpoints and dilute the importance of significant milestones.
-With that said, you may not need more than 5 activity types to track the relevant engagements.
+There is no hard number of activity types required, but it is recommended that you don’t overload your touchpoints and dilute the importance of significant milestones.
+With that said, you may not need more than five activity types to track the relevant engagements.

-Once all the activities you need are selected, you will also see them populated in your Selected Activities List as well as under Define Rules.
+3. When all the activities you need are selected, you can see them populated in your Selected Activities List and under Define Rules.

-For each Activity Type, you’ll need to define one or more rules that determine which records are eligible for touchpoints.
-For our example, we will add a rule for the “Change Score” activity type so that the system will create a touchpoint when a Marketo Person reaches a score of 90 or greater.
+4. For each Activity Type, you must define one or more rules that determine which records are eligible for touchpoints.
+In this example, we add a rule for the “Change Score” activity type so that the system creates a touchpoint when a Marketo Person reaches a score of 90 or greater.

 Here’s an example of what that extra step would look like:

-In our “Change Score” example, we don’t need to enter a Campaign Name since we can pull that information from the Marketo Program.
-Now you can create the rule expression.
-Following our example, we want to select the field “New Value” with an operator of “is greater than” with a value of 90.
+6. In the “Change Score” example, there is need to enter a Campaign Name since that information is pulled from the Marketo Program.
+Now create the rule expression.
+Following this example, select the field “New Value” with an operator of “is greater than” with a value of 90.

 You can expand on the rules and add additional filters or criteria by adding “and” or “or” statements to narrow down the results.

-Lastly, choose what we should use as the Touchpoint Date.
-All available date or date/time fields will appear here from Marketo.
-Unless you have custom date fields, you will see “Activity Date.”
+7. Lastly, choose what to use as the Touchpoint Date.
+All available date or date/time fields appear here from Marketo.
+Unless you have custom date fields, you see “Activity Date.”

 Many of the fields have automatically been mapped and cannot be changed in order to be consistent with our other integrations.
 Reference the Field Mappings section below to find those values.
 For some activity types, Marketo includes attributes for a landing page, or referrer page, or browser that you can optionally map to a Touchpoint field.
 In the example below, we’ve made some additional suggestions that can be removed.